7 things to know about Lebanon's parliament elections

 Prime Minister Saad Hariri has plastered pictures of himself — and his assassinated father whose political mantle he inherited — all over Beirut, including at its landmark seaside Ferris wheel.

-His new nickname?
-“The selfie prime minister,” coined for his affinity for taking selfies with supporters.
-He even created a selfie app.
-Some of his supporters have painted sheep and camels blue, the campaign color of his Future Movement party, and paraded them along streets before slaughtering them, sparking outrage from rights activists.
+He’s now being referred to as “the selfie prime minister,” and he even created a selfie app.
+Some of his supporters have painted sheep and camels blue, the campaign color of his Future Movement, and paraded them along streets before slaughtering them, sparking outrage from rights activists.

 It’s a sign that his movement, a bastion of Sunnis, is struggling.
-The new election law opens up room for alternative Sunnis to garner votes, and Hariri has faced some resentment for his close ties with Shiite Hezbollah, on whose support he relies for his post.
+The new election law opens up room for other Sunnis to garner votes, and Hariri has faced criticism over his close ties with Shiite Hezbollah, on whose support he relies for his post.

 AFTER THE EUPHORIA, JOKES